-This is an initial public offering of the ordinary shares of Viking Holdings Ltd. We are offering ordinary shares.
+This is an initial public offering of the ordinary shares of Viking Holdings Ltd. We are offering 11,000,000 ordinary shares and the selling shareholders identified in this prospectus are offering an aggregate of 53,041,668 ordinary shares.
+We will not receive any proceeds from the sale of ordinary shares by the selling shareholders.
 Prior to this offering, there has been no public market for our ordinary shares.
-We anticipate that the initial public offering price will be between \$ and \$ per ordinary share.
-We intend to apply to list our ordinary shares on the New York Stock Exchange ("NYSE") under the symbol "VIK."
+The initial public offering price is \$24.00 per ordinary share.
+Our ordinary shares have been approved for listing on the New York Stock Exchange ("NYSE") under the symbol "VIK."

 We have two classes of shares: ordinary shares and special shares.
 The rights of the holders of our ordinary shares and our special shares are identical, except with respect to voting, conversion and transfer rights.
 Each ordinary share is entitled to one vote per share and each special share is entitled to 10 votes per share.
 Each special share may be converted at any time into one ordinary share at the option of the holder and will convert automatically into one ordinary share upon transfer, subject to certain exceptions.
 See "Description of Share Capital."
-As a result of its ownership of special shares, our principal shareholder (as defined herein) will hold approximately % of the voting power of our issued and outstanding share capital following the consummation of this offering (or approximately % of the voting power of our issued and outstanding share capital if the underwriters exercise their option to purchase additional ordinary shares in full).
+As a result of its ownership of special shares, our principal shareholder (as defined herein) will hold approximately 86.9% of the voting power of our issued and outstanding share capital following the consummation of this offering.
 As a result of our principal shareholder's ownership, we will be a "controlled company" within the meaning of the rules of the NYSE, and we intend to rely on certain of the controlled company exemptions under the NYSE corporate governance rules.

 Investing in our ordinary shares involves risks.
-See "Risk Factors" on page 36.
+See "Risk Factors" on page 31.